-Renold Jeffrey is the oldest chain company in the United States.
-Started in 1887 in Columbus, OH.
+Renold is the oldest chain company in the United States.
+Started as Jeffrey Chain in 1887 in Columbus, OH.
 Since then we have become market leaders for power transmission products in many industries.
 Some of these include:

 Process Equipment Manufacturing